spcask/cat-classifier-logit/README.md

     the other two channels and still display the negative and positive weights of each channel.
 That is why I am simply plotting all (r, g, b) weights normalized to positive real numbers.

+Here is a brief description of each activation plot.

+ 1. The first plot contains the plot of the activations of the red component in each pixel of the input image.
+The activation for each pixel being red is computed separately and displayed as a graphical plot.
+Notice the similarity between the bright red areas in the weight plot and the bright red areas in the activation plot.
+    Similarly, notice the similarity between the cyan areas in the weight plot and the dark areas in the activation plot.

+ 2. The second plot contains the plot of the activations of the green component in each pixel of the input image.

+ 3. The third plot contains the plot of the activations of the blue component in each pixel of the input image.

+ 4. The fourth plot contains the plot of the red, green and blue components of the first three activation plots combined.

 <!-- BEGIN AUTO -->